MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 > 1. Select the drop down for **Clear Permissions**, and then select **Clear All Permissions**.
 > 1. Close the template after they're cleared, and restart Power BI.
 You'll be asked to authorize again.

-## Data latency and AA & CQ analytics
+## Data latency for Auto Attendant and Call Queue analytics

 Data is typically available within 30 minutes of the call completing; however, there are occasions where it may take several hours for data to appear.